ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-03-15-contrast-pairs.md

 <span class="firstcharacter">P</span>reference data is a staple in the final step of the LLM training pipeline.
 During RLHF, we train a reward model by showing pairs of chosen and rejected model outputs so that it can teach a policy model how to generate more preferable responses.
-The hope is, our reward model can capture the nuance in human preferences.
+The hope is, our reward model can capture the nuance and diversity of human judgment.

 However, preference is subjective by nature, and few studies have tried articulating it.
 For example, some looked into different aspects of a response's helpfulness / harmlessness ([Bai et al., 2022](https://arxiv.org/abs/2204.05862)) while others investigated surface-level characteristics like its length ([Singhal et al., 2023](https://arxiv.org/pdf/2310.03716.pdf)).